Abelian Surfaces over totally real fields are Potentially Modular: Shimura varieties

 \subsubsection{Weights for $G$ and $G_1$}

 By a dominant algebraic weight~$\kappa$ for~$G$ we mean a tuple $(k_v,l_v)_{v\in S_p}$ of integers such that $k_v \geq l_v$ for all $v \in S_p$.
-By a classical algebraic weight we mean a dominant algebraic weight if furthermore~$l_v\ge 2$ for all~$v\in S_p$.
-We will frequently write ``weight'' for ``dominant algebraic weight'' where no confusion can result (note thought that we will later also consider $p$-adic weights).
+By a classical algebraic weight we mean a dominant algebraic weight which furthermore satisfies~$l_v\ge 2$ for all~$v\in S_p$.
+We will frequently write ``weight'' for ``dominant algebraic weight'' where no confusion can result (note though that we will later also consider $p$-adic weights).
 We associate a locally free sheaf~$\omega^\kappa$ on $Y_K$ to each weight $\kappa$ by

 By a weight~$\kappa$ for~$G_1$ we mean a tuple $((k_v,l_v)_{v\in S_p}, w)$ of integers with the property that $k_v \geq l_v$ and $k_v-l_v\equiv w\pmod{2}$ for each~$v$; again, we say that~$\kappa$ is classical algebraic if~$l_v\ge 2$ for all~$v\in S_p$.
 In fact, we will insist that~$w$ is even, and we will shortly fix the choice~$w=2$.
 We claim that given~$w$, there is a canonical descent datum on $\omega^\kappa$ for the map $Y_{K} \rightarrow Y^{G_1}_K$.